Ali Tatar

-Ali Tatar Tawfiq Nerway known as Ali Tatar (عەلی تەتەر; born 15 October 1968, Amedi) is an Iraqi Kurdish politician of the Kurdistan Democratic Party (K.D.P).
-Tatar is the current governor of Duhok.
+Dr. Ali Tatar Tawfiq Muhammad Amin, known as Ali Tatar (عەلی تەتەر; born 15 October 1968, Amedi), is an Iraqi Kurdish politician of the Kurdistan Democratic Party (K.D.P).
+Mr. Tatar is the current governor of Duhok.

 Early life and education

-He was born into a family of a political background and together with his family left into exile to Iran as a child in the 1970s.
-He joined the Kurdish liberation forces in 1989 and for some time was imprisoned by the Iraqi forces.
+Ali Tatar was born on 15 Oct, 1968 in Nerwa-Rekkan sub-district of the Amedi district.
+He was displaced with his family to Iran during the Kurdish struggle, while constantly fighting for their rights from 1975 until 1992 when he was finally able to return to Kurdistan.
+Ali was later imprisoned by the Iraqi Regime for actions performed during his time with the Kurdish liberation forces in 1989.
+He joined the Kurdish liberation forces (known as the Peshmerga) in 1989 and for some time was imprisoned by the Iraqi forces.
 Tatar has a bachelor's degree in college of Arts – History department from University of Duhok and finished master's degree in majoring new and contemporary history and in 2008 he received a PhD.

 In 2012 he became an assistant professor at the University of Duhok and in 2018 he was awarded a full professorship.
 He is also a member of the Board of Trustees from the American University of Kurdistan.